nadi-stuti/gyan-pravah/docs/guide/17-performance-optimization.md

 ## 🚀 Performance Overview

+**Note:** As of v2.3, performance has been significantly improved through codebase simplification.
+The application now uses server components by default, has a 30-40% smaller bundle size, and follows Next.js best practices for optimal performance.

-The Gyan Pravah application is optimized for mobile-first performance with careful attention to bundle size, runtime performance, and user experience.
-This document outlines the optimization strategies and techniques used throughout the application.
+The Gyan Pravah application is optimized for mobile-first performance with careful attention to bundle size, runtime performance, and user experience through simple, efficient implementations.

 ## 📦 Bundle Optimization